brettcannon/python-launcher/README.md

    - It will make the pipenv developers happy
    - Might need a rename to `pylauncher` or `pyfinder` to follow Python practices if it isn't too much trouble)
+1. Windows support
+   - `PATH`
+   - Windows Store (should be covered by `PATH` search, but need to make sure)
+   - Registry
+   - Bitness
 1. [Configuration files](https://www.python.org/dev/peps/pep-0397/#configuration-file)
    (key thing to remember is should not get to the point that you're using this to alias specific interpreters, just making it easier to specify constraints on what kind of